impactfitnessoakland.com

 How Big Should the Deficit Be?

 For most adults, losing 0.5–1% of body weight per week is the sweet spot of speed and sustainability.
+For a 175-pound client, that’s roughly 1–2 pounds a week — unglamorous on Instagram, exactly right for the body.

 Common Mistakes

 1. Cutting too hard, too fast.
 The crash diet that loses 10 pounds in three weeks is the same diet that rebounds 12 pounds in two months.
+Aggressive early loss is almost always mostly water and glycogen, followed by a rebound the moment normal eating returns.

 Do I have to count calories to be in a deficit?